 Although it is not illegal to work on weekends in France, it is forbidden for most workers, depending on their industry, to work on Sundays.
 The industries that are exempt from this rule are those that need to meet public demands, such as restaurants and entertainment.

 The ‘right to disconnect’ is part of the Labor Law which was passed by the French government in 2016.
-It means that employers are legally unable to expect a response to work-related communications outside of the standard working hours, such as at the weekend.
+It means that employers are legally unable to expect a response to work-related communications outside of the standard working hours, such as on weekends.
 This applies to all businesses with over 50 employees.
 Other countries that have since implemented this mandate include Spain and Ireland.

 Night work in France